Once upon a time, I fell in love with a little city called Reykjavik, Iceland.

 No wonder I love it here.

-I am utterly in love with this city and country.
+I am utterly in love with this island.
 I was only in Iceland a brief time and will definitely return again soon.
 There is so much more to do and see.
-I could easily spend months and never run out of sights, activities, and adventures!
+I could easily never run out of sights, activities, and adventures!